The World Famous Doll Hut Closes its Doors...Again. This Time For Good.

 Last call, folks.
 For good this time.

 Recently, beloved punk rock gem the Doll Hut announced via Facebook that the bar has been sold to a new owner who will likely turn it into something very different than it is now.
-For the past 11 years, owners Blue and Anthony Castaneda have run the place, taking over for famed owner Linda Jemison in 2001.
+For the past 11 years, several owners have run the place, including Blue and Anthony Castaneda who took over for famed owner Linda Jemison in 2001.
 Since then, it's continued to be a diamond in the rough--even for twentysomething, punk-loving whippersnappers like myself-- to look back on fondly with memories of some of the most vile, raw, beer-soaked debacles (aka "shows") we could've ever hoped for.

 *AAA Electra Closes its Doors in Anaheim, Looking to Move to Costa Mesa